linuxkay/python/README.md

 eboshi-ski.py, test-stmary.py and openclose-checker.py are ski resorts crawler using python.

-send.py and 2.py are UDP message sender.
-The goal was send message as fast as possible.

-pandas.py is a web scraper.
-Scrape table and save it as csv file.

-peer.py and broker.py are UDP messenger.

 key-send.py is a command sender via ssh without typing ssh credential